bbelderbos/bbelderbos.github.io/_posts/2016-07-27-writing-pythonic-code-pays-off.md

 crosspost_to_medium: true
 ---

-## Pythonic == easier to read / maintain
+<h3>Pythonic == easier to read / maintain</h3>

-In video 6: "Problem solving using more than one solution method" of [Intermediate Python programming](https://www.safaribooksonline.com/library/view/intermediate-python-programming) I stumbled upon a great example of less vs. more Pythonic code.
+In video 6: "Problem solving using more than one solution method" of [Intermediate Python programming](http://www.infiniteskills.com/training/intermediate-python-programming.html) I stumbled upon a great example of less vs. more Pythonic code.

 I like to post this example here to demonstrate that Pythonic code is so much easier to read and maintain (not to mention the satisfaction of writing it!).

 Although I was already familiar with [reversing a list by using -1 as stride](http://stackoverflow.com/questions/509211/explain-pythons-slice-notation), it was a great reminder that language idioms matter.
 It makes your code more concise.
 It leads to more readable code.
 And more readable code equals more maintainable code!

-I posted the example (with explanation and extension) in [this notebook](https://github.com/bbelderbos/python_notebooks).
+I posted the example (with explanation and extension) in [this notebook](https://github.com/bbelderbos/python_notebooks/blob/master/palindrome.ipynb).

-## Summary:
+<h3>Summary</h3>

 ![palindrome notebook]({{ site.baseurl }}/assets/palindrome1.png)